 Step Four: Invite Them Back

 After a user becomes a customer, be sure to invite them back and engage them in the funnel process once again.
-Conversion funnel and digital marketing analysis is not just a one-time procedure, it is ongoing.
+User conversion funnel and digital marketing analysis is not just a one-time procedure, it is ongoing.
 This is a fundamental aspect of funnel strategy in marketing.
 With the right analytics, you may find that your website’s conversion rate can be increased by fixing a small technical error, or you may discover that you have been targeting the wrong audience.
 Whatever the reason may be for drop off or reduced website flow, analyzing your digital marketing funnel will give you the data you need to correctly inform future strategy decisions.

 Hopefully, this article has helped to satisfyingly answer the common question of “what is market funneling strategy?” among many others.